WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 When two crystalline phases have almost identical lattice parameters, their electron diffraction patterns may not differ enough for reliable identification.
 This makes accurate phase identification difficult and affects the reliability of materials characterization workflows.

-Tescan TENSOR addresses this limitation by perfectly synchronizing the acquisition of precession-assisted 4D-STEM datasets with EDX signal.
-Structural and chemical information is collected simultaneously at each pixel, resulting in more precise segmentation of phases, even when the difference lies within a fraction of a percent in lattice spacing.
+Tescan TENSOR addresses this limitation by perfectly synchronizing the acquisition of precession-assisted 4D-STEM datasets with EDX signals.
+Structural and chemical information is collected simultaneously at each pixel, enabling more precise segmentation of phases, even when the difference lies only within a couple of percents in their lattice spacings.

 This application note demonstrates how the integration of EDX into 4D-STEM mapping helps to eliminate spurious assignments, improve grain segmentation, and enhance material statistics - all within a unified, user-accessible interface.